tara-nguyen/portfolio/churn-analysis/README.md

 ## Usage Note

-The dataset and R scripts are free for download and use, **provided that proper credit is given**.
+The Python code is free for download and use, **provided that proper credit is given**.

 If you mention or use any part of my research report, please provide a link to this repo.